Tracardi/tracardi-api/manual/en/docs/flow/actions/regex/regex_replace_action.md

 ## Configuration

 #### With form
-- String - Here provide a path to the string that you want to perform substitution on.
+- String - Type a path to the string that you want to substitute.
-- Replace with - Here provide a path to a string that you want to replace other string's fragments with.
+- Replace with - Type a path to a string to substitue with.
 - Regex - Here provide the regex that will match the fragments that you want to replace.

 #### Advanced configuration